omnigapai/google_workspace_mcp/README.md

 #### Reverse Proxy Setup

-If you're running the MCP server behind a reverse proxy (nginx, Apache, Cloudflare, etc.), you have two configuration options:
+If you"re running the MCP server behind a reverse proxy (nginx, Apache, Cloudflare, etc.), you have two configuration options:

 **Problem**: When behind a reverse proxy, the server constructs OAuth URLs using internal ports (e.g., `http://localhost:8000`) but external clients need the public URL (e.g., `https://your-domain.com`).